 Two years before many of these players savored the intensity of Robotron 2084, they were getting hooked on one the hardest, most technically advanced games of 1980.
-As a testament to the quality of the game, the comradery and joy of playing Defender is still alive over 30 years later.
+As a testament to the quality of the game, the comradery and joy of playing Defender is still alive all these years later.

 - If you enjoy the game of Defender, you are invited to be included in this project.